Home

 • If you are running a diesel engine, it is important to check your owner's manual to find the correct engine oil used in your specific Class C Motorhome.
 There are engine oil standards going back to 1995 that have been developed to comply with emission control laws.

-The following gives a brief overview of oils available for diesel engines.
+The following motor oil reviews give a brief overview of oils available for diesel engines.
 For a more complete description of oil requirements refer to http://www.apicj-4.org/2009_ENGINE_OIL_GUIDE.pdf

 Look for the Alpha/Numerical descriptions that begin with a "C" to determine which oil is right for your vehicle.